jmorais/private-contributions/README.md

 takes all my private contributions and make public mirrors, so my Github contribution graph is avaiable for any visitor in my profile.

+[Github is now displaying private contributions on your profile.
+Woohoo!] (https://github.com/blog/2173-more-contributions-on-your-profile)

 ## Usage

 Create a repo where all your commits will be pushed and made public.
 Don't worry,